vamsip26/web-intern-coding-challenge/readme.md

 		Design UX/UI that is simple enough to handle/understand for users of all ages.

     - **Requirements:**
-		- Allow users to find a pizzeria either by city name.
+		- Allow users to find a pizzeria by city name.
 		- List pizzeria's elegantly.
 		- Allow users to click on list items to gain additional information from restaurants website.